 Massey security chief charged in UBB explosion

-Posted on behalf of The Bell Law Firm, PLLC on Mar 01, 2011 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Mar 01, 2011 in Coal Mining Accidents

 A federal grand jury handed up a two-count indictment last week for a Massey Energy Co. subsidiary's official.
 The 60-year-old chief of security at West Virginia's Upper Big Branch mine is charged with obstructing justice and making false statements to U.S. agents.
 The April 2010 coal mine accident left 29 workers dead.